HOSPITAL INFECTION CONTROL COMMITTEE (HICC), JIPMER

 - Educating JIPMER nurses, MBBS students, intern, residents and other staffs about principles of infection control and stressing individual responsibility for Infection Control.

-- Hospital Acquired Infection (HAI) Surveillance- Develops a system for identifying, reporting, analyzing, investigation and controlling hospital acquired infections.
+- Hospital Acquired Infection (HAI) Surveillance- Develops a system for identifying, reporting, analysing, investigation and controlling hospital acquired infections.

 - Antimicrobial Resistance (AMR) Surveillance